bbutler-tssg/phd-thesis-template/README.md

 __Note__: the `Makefile` itself is taken from and maintained at [here](http://code.google.com/p/latex-makefile/).

+**Known bug: the Makefile needs to be updated to handle the new glossaries process**

 ### Shell script for PDFLaTeX (Unix/Linux)

 Usage: `sh ./compile-thesis.sh [OPTIONS] [filename]`